Toxblh/youtube-speed-control/README.md

 Control speed of the youtube playback using keyboard.
 Press '+' to increase and '-' to decrease the playback speed.
 Or Shift + mouse wheel .

+That plugin doesn't work together with "Enhancer for YouTube™"